Isostasy with Love: I Elastic equilibrium

 This boundary condition is obtained by substituting either Eq.~(\ref{bcL}) or Eq.~(\ref{bcI}) into Eq.~(\ref{defy7}).
 The unknown constant is thus equal to zero, so that the fluid variables vanish within the ocean and fluid shell:

-Physically, this means that the fluid cannot support surface and internal loads: from the gravitational point of view, the loads are completely compensated.
+Physically, this means that the fluid cannot support surface and internal loads: the loads are gravitationally compensated.
 Although $y_6^I$ is discontinuous at the shell-ocean boundary (Eq.~(\ref{discy6})), $y_7^I$ is defined so as to be continuous and vanishes through the fluid shell and the ocean.

 The condition that $y_5^J=0$ implies with Eq.~(\ref{LoveNumberk}) that the gravitational fluid Love numbers cancel the direct effect of the load:

 At the surface, the fluid constraint combined with the condition $y_5^J(r)=0$ yields